McLean Hospital and Universidad San Francisco de Quito Collaboration

 Education and advocacy are key elements of the McLean mission.
-The hospital has a deep-seated commitment to improving knowledge and understanding of psychiatric disorders and their treatments globally.
+The hospital has a deep-seated commitment to improving knowledge and understanding of mental health conditions and their treatments globally.

-McLean bring its expertise internationally through a thoughtful, multipronged approach that includes public and professional education.
-The hospital is working toward enhancing the overall knowledge of brain health and encouraging compassion and understanding for individuals living with psychiatric disorders.
+McLean brings its expertise internationally through a thoughtful, comprehensive approach that includes public and professional education.
+The hospital works toward enhancing the overall knowledge of brain health and encouraging compassion for others and ourselves.

 Building on the strength of their academic missions, McLean and USFQ have developed robust multi-day conferences focused on providing students, mental health providers, government officials, and educators from Ecuador and South America with mental health best practices.